 The demographic of REI is anyone that has an interest in the great outdoors.
 That puts its range anyone between youth to ageing baby boomers and anyone in between.
 The fit consumer of today is young, about 23% are 18-29 years old and are in the view of REI.
 The big trend for the youth/young adult demographic are the active sports such as snowboarding, skateboarding, and inline skating.
 Fit consumers like these are more willing to par tack in more dangerous activities, in which REI can provide a quality safe product to support these activities.
 (Brown)

-Americans are enjoying healthier and longer lives than ever before, coupled with new technologies and a positive outlook our aging members of society are very active.
+Americans are enjoying healthier and longer lives than ever before, coupled with new technologies and a positive outlook, our aging members of society are very active.
 (Marigny) For baby boomers and older, REI has them in mind within the products they provide and the technology they put into them.
 Sally Jewell, CEO of REI spoke on the subject of aging baby boomers and how REI is dealing with change:

 “There's a trend toward ultralight -- you can come in for a very affordable price and get a pack, tent and sleeping bag you can take on an overnight or two-night backpacking trip that weighs under 10 pounds.